College of Arts and Sciences Scholarship Programs

 - Endowed and Term Scholarships

-Full-time College of Arts and Sciences students are considered for scholarships at the time of admission.
+Full-time College of Arts and Sciences students currently enrolled may have been awarded one of these scholarships at the time of admission.
+These awards will be renewed every year that students maintain the requirements for renewal.
+Students will receive only one form of merit scholarship and the amounts will remain constant each year throughout their enrollment.
 Students receiving these special scholarships must be fulltime students and maintain satisfactory academic progress.

 Global Leadership Scholarship